 01 Feb 2022

-Why use a digital certificate management system when could manage your certificate lifecycle manually?
+Why use a digital certificate management system when you could manage your certificate lifecycle manually?
 Beware, it gets increasingly complex – and risky - as you grow your business.

 Digital security certificates are a cornerstone of IoT security.
 By offering a means for servers to verify the authenticity of the source of every incoming communication and instructing them how to decrypt their message, they build trust in an otherwise hostile environment.
 Remember, whether it’s a smart sensor, a webcam, or a smart TV, any single connected device that has been co-opted by hackers can be exploited for nefarious activities.